-Recently, I needed to get a client's website up and running on my local PC, the gotcha... it uses Vulcan search, which is a third-party search plug-in, which I've never used before.
+Recently, I needed to get a client's website up and running on my local PC, the gotcha... it uses Vulcan search, which is a third-party search plug-in that uses elastic search.
+It can be used with Episerver CMS instead of Episerver Find, however, it is not as well supported.
 In today's guide, I'm going to cover the errors and the steps I followed to get the website back up and running.
-Note, some of these steps aren't Vulcan specific, most of them were normal getting an existing Episerver website up and running errors.
-I thought I'd share all the issues, as you never know it might help someone out there (if it does, leave a comment!)
+Note, some of these steps aren't Vulcan specific, most of the issues I encountered while trying to fix the site were Episerver setup errors.
+I thought I'd share all the issues anyway, as you never know it might help someone out there (if it does, leave a comment!)

 My Initial Issues Getting The Site To Load

-The first permissions error was a red herring and had nothing to do with Vulcan.
+The errors were not related.
+The first issue was due to a permission and configuration error.
+It had nothing to do with Vulcan.
 As I was loading a new website, I hadn't got the correct hostname/URL set-up within my host definitions within the Episerver admin.
 I was using a hostname of 'blahblah' and my hostname and the existing database wanted my hostname to be 'clientname'.
 When you first try and load an Episerver website, if the homepage fails to load, the first thing you should check is that your host definition matches the hostname you want to use.